canonical/starlark/doc/safety.md

 b := B{ a }
 ```

 A nice side effect of this pattern is that the allocation check can be finer-grained and can be moved *before* the allocation happens.
-As such, the object template is also useful when the size of the object does not depend on its content.
+As such, the template is also useful when the size of the value does not depend on its content, but just on its type.

 Estimating the cost of an entire structure can be expensive, for example when a map, slice or array is passed, every key and every value will also be traversed, along with their children!